codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

   - Once a build is created terminate previous builds only from a specific branch (name matches a regular expression)
   - Once a build is created, terminate all other running builds
   - Once a build is terminated, terminate all child builds initiated from it
+- **Pending approval volume**: choose what happens with the [pipeline volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps) when a pipeline is waiting for [approval]({{site.baseurl}}/docs/codefresh-yaml/steps/approval/)
+  - Keep the volume available
+  - Discard the volume
+  - Honor the option defined globally in your Codefresh account

 The **Pipeline and Trigger Concurrency** limits are very important as they allow you to define how many instances of a pipeline can run in parallel when multiple commits or multiple pull requests take place.